Lafa0x9-Hackathon/lafa0x9/lafa0x.md

 3. Last but not least What you understand drop all your QA ( Question/Answer)

 Q.2.
-Discuss about history/future of this 21st Century World with the help of Ancient Sanskrit, Pseudo/Modern Science, Computing, Internet & Old & New Technology < Letcture: 10-20 Mintue >
+Discuss about history/future of this 21st Century with the help of Ancient Sanskrit, Pseudo/Modern Science, Computing, Internet & Old & New Technology < Letcture: 10-20 Mintue >

 Q.3.
 Basic foundation of the virtual world